celery/celery/docs/configuration.rst

 CELERY_RESULT_SERIALIZER
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Result message serialization format.
+Result serialization format.
 Default is `"pickle"`.
 See
-:ref:`executing-serializers`.
+:ref:`executing-serializers` for information about supported
+serialization formats.

 .. _conf-database-result-backend: